 2. Number of branches of BFIs doubles in four years

-The number of branches of BFIs licensed by NRB has doubled in the last four years; the number of branches has reached to 8,686 on mid-July 2019.
-This compared to 4,274 on the mid-July 2016.
-In line with the policy of having at least one branch of a Commercial Bank in all local levels, the presence of commercial bank has expanded to 739 local levels as compared to the presence in 296 local levels in mid-July 2017.
-The branches of commercial banks are yet to be expanded in 14 local levels, out of total 753.
+The number of branches of BFIs licensed by NRB has doubled in the last four years; the number of branches has reached 8,686 in mid-July 2019.
+This compared to 4,274 in mid-July 2016.
+In line with the policy of having at least one branch of a Commercial Bank in all local levels, the presence of commercial banks has expanded to 739 local levels as compared to the presence in 296 local levels in mid-July 2017.
+The branches of commercial banks are yet to be expanded in 14 local levels, out of a total of 753.